 The best way to do it is to do a test.

-The simplest test for LTHR and FTPa is the one advocated by Joel Friel which you perform as follows:-
+I find the simplest test for LTHR and FTPa is the one advocated by Joe Friel which you perform as follows:-

 Warm up for a good 15 - 20 minutes and include in this some faster paced running (a few strides in which you accelerate for 30s then jog, making each acceleration slightly faster than the last until you are at or about the goal pace of the upcoming session are a good way to do this).